-2.3 Mobility
+3.3 Mobility

 In Electoral Area E, 4% of the population moved into the area in a one-year period between 2015 and 2016, compared to the 6% in the PRRD and 7% in BC.
-Of those who moved to Electoral Area E, 4% were intra-provincial migrants (people who moved from elsewhere in BC), 1% were inter-provincial migrants (people who moved from another province), and 0% were external migrants (outside Canada).
+Of those who moved to Electoral Area E, 4% were intra-provincial migrants (people who moved from elsewhere in BC), 1% were inter-provincial migrants (people who moved from another province), and 0% were external migrants (people who moved from outside of Canada).
 The PRRD and Electoral Area E had equal proportions of individuals who had moved intra-provincially in the year prior to the Census.
 This suggests that most new migrants to Electoral Area E are from within BC or other provinces, rather than from outside the country.

-Figure 5 - Year Ago Mobility Status in Electoral Area E, PRRD and BC
+Figure 7 - 1 Year Ago Mobility Status in Electoral Area E, PRRD and BC

-2.4 Households
+3.4 Households

-Between 2006 and 2016, the number of households grew by 4.8% from 1,145 to 1,200 in Electoral Area E. The average household size in Electoral Area E was 2.4 in 2016, compared to the 2.5 for the PRRD.
-The average household size in Electoral Area E decreased from 2.6 in 2006 and 2011 to 2.4 in 2016, which is reflective of both the decrease in population and the increase in the number of households noted above.
-This also coincides with smaller family households (2-person households) or non-family households (1-person households), which in turn correlates with the aging trend noted in Figure 4.
+From 2006 and 2016, the number of households in Electoral Area E grew by 55 households, or 4.8% from 1,145 to 1,200 in Electoral Area E. Compared to the decrease in population of 82 individuals over the same time period, the increase in household growth suggests that new households are being created by the existing population.
+The average household size in Electoral Area E was 2.4 in 2016, compared to the 2.5 for the PRRD.
+The average household size in Electoral Area E decreased from 2.6 persons in 2006 and 2011 to 2.4 persons in 2016, which is reflective of both the decrease in population and the increase in the number of households noted above.
+This also coincides with smaller family households (2-person households) or non-family households (1-person households), which in turn correlates with the aging trend noted in Figure 6.
 Households in Electoral Area E are predominantly one and two-person households (23% and 43% respectively).
-In 2016, 34% of households in Electoral Area E were 3 person or more households (i.e. family households), compared to 39% of PRRD households (Figure 6).
+In 2016, 34% of households in Electoral Area E were 3 person or more households (i.e. family households), compared to 39% of PRRD households (Figure 8).

-Electoral Area E has a lower proportion of family households with children than the PRRD, and higher portion of family households without children.
-Electoral Area E also has a lower proportion of non-census family households than the PRRD (Figure 7).
+Electoral Area E has a lower proportion of family households with children than the PRRD (36%), and higher portion of family households without children (39%).
+Electoral Area E also has a lower proportion of non-census family households than the PRRD (26%) (Figure 9).
 Again, both of these are indicative of older households in the area.

-Figure 6 - Household by Size in Electoral Area E, 2016
+Figure 8 - Household by Size Comparison in Electoral Area E and PRRD, 2016

-Figure 7 - Households by Household Type in Electoral Area E and PRRD
+Figure 9 - Households by Household Type in Electoral Area E and PRRD, 2016

-Error!
-Reference source not found. shows the ages of primary household maintainers by tenangles illustrate the distribution of tenure across age groups in 2016.
+Figure 10 shows the ages of primary household maintainers by tenure, to illustrate the distribution of tenure across age groups in 2016.
 Primary household maintainer refers to the person leading a household.
-The census allows two to be identified per household and the data is based on the first entry.
+The Census allows two to be identified per household and the data is based on the first entry.
 In Electoral Area E, there was a smaller proportion of households headed by the youngest and oldest age groups.
 Renter households are more likely to be led by a younger age group (61% of renters were under the age of 55, and 32% were under the age of 35), while 49% of owners were 55 or older.

-Figure 8 - Age of Primary Household Maintainer by Tenure, 2016
+Figure 10 - Age of Primary Household Maintainer by Tenure, 2016

-2.4.1 TENURE
+3.4.1 TENURE